salrashid123/downscoped_token/README.md

 ### Implementations

-At the moment, no official `google-auth-*` library supports.
-However, i've written up the following implementations which behave as if its just another credential type for any google cloud client libraries (well..just GCS at the moment)
+At the moment, no official `google-auth-*` library supports this capability.
+However, i've written up the implementations in the following languages which behave as if its just another credential type for any google cloud client libraries (well..just GCS at the moment).

+- `golang`:  Use as `github.com/salrashid123/oauth2/google/DownScopedTokenSource`
+- `java`:  Use as `com/google/auth/oauth2/DownScopedCredentials`
+- `python`: Use as `google/auth/downscoped_credentials`

 #### golang: [github.com/salrashid123/oauth2/google DownScopedTokenSource](https://github.com/salrashid123/oauth2#usage-downscoped)